-- 3. Concept of Urban Guerillas Application of theories and practice of Guerilla and - Counter Guerilla Warfare with reference to Che-Guevara. - 4. (a) Practice of Mao's theory of Peoples War in China. - (b) Influence of Sun Tzu on Mao. - (c) The Long March as an extended Guerilla Warfare. - (d) The Red Army of China and Guerilla Warfare during the time of Mao. - (e) An evaluation of Mao as a Guerilla leader
+- 3. (a) Practice of Mao's theory of Peoples War in China. - (b) Influence of Sun Tzu on Mao. - (c) The Long March as an extended Guerilla Warfare. - (d) The Red Army of China and Guerilla Warfare during the time of Mao. - (e) An evaluation of Mao as a Guerilla leader

-- 5. (a) Causes of the French defeat in the War of Indo-China with special reference to the battle of Dien Bien Phu. - (b) Lessons learnt from the Guerilla and Counter-Warfare in Indo-China. - (c) U.S. involvement in the war of Vietnam and an analysis of their Counter-Guerilla operations. - (d) Role of General V. Nguyen Giap in the victory of Vietnamese struggle against French and American Forces. - (e) Application of Ho Chi Minh and Mao Tse Tung's strategy and tactics in the Indo China Conflict and the Vietnam War. - 6. (a) Causes of emergency in Malaya with reference to the rise of M.C.P. - (b) Insurgency and counter Insurgency in Malaya during 1948-60. - (c) It's lessons and post emergency developments.
+- 4. (a) Causes of the French defeat in the War of Indo-China with special reference to the battle of Dien Bien Phu. - (b) Lessons learnt from the Guerilla and Counter-Warfare in Indo-China. - (c) U.S. involvement in the war of Vietnam and an analysis of their Counter-Guerilla operations. - (d) Role of General V. Nguyen Giap in the victory of Vietnamese struggle against French and American Forces. - (e) Application of Ho Chi Minh and Mao Tse Tung's strategy and tactics in the Indo China Conflict and the Vietnam War. - 5. (a) Causes of emergency in Malaya with reference to the rise of M.C.P. - (b) Insurgency and counter Insurgency in Malaya during 1948-60. - (c) It's lessons and post emergency developments.
 Resurgence of Armed Communism in West and East Malaysia. - (d) Counter-Insurgency operations with reference to joint Indonesian- Malaysian and Malaysian operations.

-- 7. (a) Rise of Communism in Indonesia. - (b) Causes of the communist Guerilla Warfare. , - (c) An evaluation of Gen. A.H.
-Nasution's role in Counter-Guerilla operations and application of his theory. - 8.
+- 6. (a) Rise of Communism in Indonesia. - (c) Causes of the communist Guerilla Warfare. , - (d) An evaluation of Gen. A.H.
+Nasution's role in Counter-Guerilla operations and application of his theory. - 7.
 Insurgency and Terrorism in South Asia

-- 9. An Evaluation of the existence, importance and future of Guerilla Warfare in the Nuclear Age. - 10.
-Terrorism and Human Right Issues.
+8. An Evaluation of the existence, importance and future of Guerilla Warfare in the Nuclear Age.